atroxaper/p6-LogP6/README.md

 ## Filter log by its content

-Lets imagine we have an application which may writes sensible content to log file.
-For example, user passwords.
+Imagine we have an application that may write sensible content to log files, for example, user passwords.
 And we want to drop such sensible logs.
-In such case we can use special sub in `do-before` action of log's `filter`.
+We can use a particular sub in `do-before` action of log's `filter`.

-In `Perl 6`:
+In `Raku`:

 ```perl6
 unit module Main;